Akhzivland: History

 Eli Avivi died of pneumonia on 16 May 2018, at the age of 88.

 Flag

-The flag of Akhzivland is a horizontal triband with one yellow stripe in between two blue stripes, the top stripe a lighter shade of blue than the lower.
+The flag of Akhzivland is a Spanish fess with one yellow stripe in between two blue stripes, the top stripe a lighter shade of blue than the lower.
 It has two images in white depicted on it.
-The rightmost image is a house which is the main building in Akhzivland.
+The rightmost image is a building representing the Akhzivland Museum, which is the main building in Akhzivland.
 The leftmost image depicts a mermaid resembling the one in the flag of Eemsmond, a Dutch municipality.